-8.1 The process for producing risk registers within service areas will be reviewed over the summer period with the Senior Management Team to ensure that resources available are used effectively to produce risk registers.

-8.2 Any changes to the guidelines which form part of the Risk Management Policy and Strategy will be reported back to a future meeting of the Panel.
+- 8.1 The process for producing risk registers will be reviewed in conjunction with Tameside and Glossop Clinical Commissioning Group over the coming months to assess the most effective process for compiling and maintaining risk registers and to ensure resources available are used effectively. - 8.2 Any changes to the guidelines, which form part of the Risk Management Policy and Strategy, will be reported back to a future meeting of the Panel.

-9. Recommendations
+9. RECOMMENDATIONS